cldwalker/core/README.markdown

 in a directory mycore/ and make sure your $LOAD\_PATH contains mycore's parent directory.
 In other words, `require 'mycore/array'` should be valid.

-To wrap up your methods for MyCore, see my extensions or use this template:
+A basic template to wrap up your methods for a MyCore extension would look like:

 	#in mycore/array.rb
 	module MyCore
-		#extensions for Array's
 		module Array
+      module ClassMethods
+        #class methods for Array
+      end

+		  # instance methods for Array
 			def blah
 			end
 			#....